skjolber/json-log-filter/README.md

    * for `one line per log-statement`, typically for console- and/or file logging
  * validate document syntax (as [JSON])
    * for raw inlining of JSON from untrusted sources in log statements

+For a typical REST service, the above operations might be necessary for the (untrusted) incoming request payload, but not the (trusted) outgoing response payload.

+Note that

-The `Jackson`-based processors in this project do both of these automatically.
+ * the `Jackson`-based processors in this project do both of these automatically, and

-Most frameworks do databinding and/or schema-validation, so ideally this happens before filtering; logging as text if the databinding fails, otherwise logging as JSON.
+ * most frameworks do databinding and/or schema-validation, so at some point the incoming request is known to be valid JSON.
+An ideal implementation takes advantage of this, logging as text if the databinding fails, otherwise logging as (filtered) JSON.

 ## Performance
 The `core` processors within this project are faster than the `Jackson`-based processors.
 This is expected as parser/serializer features have been traded for performance.